MosaabAhmedMohamed/YassirTask/README.md

 ```

 ## Immutability
 Data immutability is embraced to help keeping the logic simple.
 Immutability means that we do not need to manage data being mutated in other methods, in other threads, etc; because we are sure the data cannot change.
-Data immutability is implemented with LiveData class.
+Data immutability is implemented with State class in BaseViewModel.

 ## ViewModel LifeCycle
 The ViewModel should outlive the View on configuration changes.
 For instance, on rotation, the Activity gets destroyed and recreated but your ViewModel should not be affected by this.
 If the ViewModel was to be recreated as well, all the ongoing tasks and cached latest ViewState would be lost.